FederatedAI/FATE/federatedml/linear_model/poisson_regression/README.md

 5. Support use of exposure variable.
 Guest party may specify "exposure_colname" in the job configuration file
 6. Support validation for every arbitrary iterations
 7. Learning rate decay mechanism
+8. Early stopping mechanism, which checks for performance change on specified metrics over training rounds.
+Early stopping is triggered when no improvement is found at early stopping rounds.
+9. Support sparse format data as input.

 ## Notes on Training